RRoggia/rroggia.github.io/notes/microservices-patterns.md

 > Using the microservice architecture makes it much more difficult to iterate rapidly.
 A startup should almost certainly begin with a monolithic application.

+> But in addition to having the right architecture, successful software development requires you to also have organization, and development and delivery processes.

+> It’s important, therefore, to apply Conway’s law in reverse and design your organization so that its structure mirrors your microservice architecture.
+By doing so, you ensure that your development teams are as loosely coupled as the services

+> A key characteristic of continuous delivery is that software is always releasable.
+It relies on a high level of automation, including automated testing.
+Continuous deployment takes continuous delivery one step further in the practice of automatically deploying releasable code into production.

 ## My Summary

 Monolithic hell is an application's state where it has become too large and too complex.
 It might be written with obsolete technology.
 To make changes is almost impossible and take too much time.